hodiete/dfs/readme/code-review.md

 (dev-workflow.md) for information on how to submit Pull Requests, and how they fit into the development workflow.

-> "You just review the code right?" - Tim Holt

 No. Code review is both an art and a science.
 All code merged into a project should be reviewed.